oneblink/apps-react/docs/OneBlinkForm.md

 Component for rendering a OneBlink Form.
 This component will render the submit, cancel and save draft buttons but it is up to the developer to implement what happens when those buttons are clicked.

-It is also recommended to import the `(s)css` from this library as well.
+It is also recommended to import the `css` from this library as well.

 ```js
 import { OneBlinkForm } from '@oneblink/apps-react'